 Youth Services: RAF Mildenhall's Youth Center, is located in Building 293, and offers many programs for youth ranging from 2-18 years of age.
 Please call 011-44-1638-545437 or DSN 314-238-5437 or email email@example.com for further information.

 Airman and Family Readiness Center (A&FRC): Visit Building 460 on your first duty day to sign up for newcomer briefings (after checking in with your squadron and Military Personnel).
 The briefings are held every Tuesday and Thursday from 7:45 a.m.-4:30 p.m.
 Spouses are welcome to attend both days, but MUST attend on Thursday if planning to drive in the UK.
 Please do not bring children to either of these briefings due to testing and AFI mandated briefings.
-Ask the A&FRC about PCS child care, the Child Development Center for drop in care, or plan on attending these briefings alternately with your spouse.
+Ask the A&FRC about PCS child care AF for military members, the Child Development Center for drop in care, or plan on attending these briefings alternately with your spouse.
 Driver's training, including a 50 question test based on the UK Highway Code will be held on Thursday mornings.
 Study the signs and information at GOV.UK.
 Household items, GPS, maps, and cell phones may be available for loan out to assist with house-hunting and settling in.
-Spouses' Hour is a twice weekly event being offered for newly arrived spouses (Tuesdays from 1015-1115, and Thursdays from 1500-1600).
+Spouses' Hour is a twice weekly event being offered for newly arrived spouses on Thursdays from 1345-1500.
 This enables spouses to connect with others, and have their questions answered to help with adapting to life in the UK.
 See the ‘Relocation’ and ‘Check in procedures’ topics for more details.